 - Electrical training - to apprentices and trainees.
 An apprentice/trainee electrician will have a licence card issued for the period of the apprenticeship/traineeship.
 Training organisations and employers should ask to see the licence card to demonstrate that the apprentice is appropriately licensed to perform electrical work.

 - Restricted electrical work - to restricted electrical workers.
 Restricted Electrical Licences (RELs) are issued to persons other than electricians to legally carry out a "restricted" range of electrical tasks.
-The holder of a restricted Electrical Worker's Licence is not permitted to carry out the installation or alterations to fixed wiring or to repair or replace items such as power points, lighting fittings etc.
+The holder of a REL is not permitted to carry out the installation or alterations to fixed wiring or to repair or replace items such as power points, lighting fittings etc.